Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/312-nvme-support.md

 1. Boot into the system.
 1. Log into the system by using the proper login and password.
 1. Open PowerShell as administrator.
-1. Run below command and note result:
+1. Run below command and note the result:

     ```powershell
     Get-PnpDevice -Status "OK" | where { $_.InstanceId -like "SCSI\DISK&VEN_NVME&*"}